 Power and Low Notes for Opera

 Aaron and Brett are two of my favourite vocal coaches, and the main people I recommend beginners learn more about.

 In the above videos, they touched on a few things which can help with your singing technique.

 Chord closure, discussed by Aaron and Brett will produce a better sound for this style of singing.
 If your vocal chords are wide open, it may sound like a lot of air is passing by.

 One exercise that will help with this, the “BA” exercise, which is explained in the video above.
 The “BA” sound, creates a compression in the vocal chords which ultimately helps with keeping your chords closed, and thus produces a more powerful voice.

-If you’re a beginner, I strongly suggest you start with one of these programs.
+If you’re a beginner, I strongly suggest you start with this program.